Facilitator Support

 Post-Circle Support

-After an Empathy Circle, Empathy Cafe, Restorative Empathy Circle, where there were multiple breakout circles with facilitators in each one, the facilitators meet and debrief the call.
-They share their experiences, challenges, questions, learnings and discuss.
+After an Empathy Circle, Empathy Cafe, Empathy Tent or Restorative Empathy Circle, where there are multiple breakout circles with facilitators in each one, the facilitators meet to debrief the call or event.
+This provides an opportunity to share experiences, challenges, successes, learnings and ask questions.

 Facebook Empathy Circle Facilitator Support Group

-This is a private Facebook Group for individuals that are in the process or have done the facilitator training.
+This is a private Facebook Group for individuals that are in the facilitator training or have completed the training.
 Click on the link to join the group.